-As a percentage of total revenue, U.S. sales declined to 34% for the first nine months of 2003 as compared to 41% for the first nine months of 2002.
-Export sales to Asia rose as a percentage of total revenue, from 28% in the first nine months of 2002 to 35% in the first nine months of 2003.
-Export sales to Europe were approximately flat when comparing both nine-month fiscal periods, both in absolute and percentage terms.
+As a percentage of total revenue, U.S. sales were 34% (restated) for the first six months of 2003 as compared to 42% for the first six months of 2002.
+Export sales to Asia rose as a percentage of total revenue, from 26% in the first six months of 2002 to 33% (restated) in the first six months of 2003.
+Export sales to Europe rose as a percentage of total revenue, from 26% in the first six months of 2002 to 28% (restated) in the first six months of 2003.

-During the third quarter of 2003, units sold declined by approximately eight percent and average selling prices declined by approximately one percent as compared to the third quarter of 2002.
-During the first nine months of 2003, total units sold were approximately flat and average selling prices decreased by two percent when compared to the first nine months of 2002.
-The decrease in average selling prices for periods presented was primarily due to price declines of SPLD and certain CPLD products, partially offset by changes in product mix.
+During the second quarter of 2003 and after the restatement discussed above, units sold decreased by two percent and average selling prices increased by three percent as compared to the second quarter of 2002.
+The increase in average selling price in the 2003 quarter was due primarily to product mix.
+During the first six months of 2003 and after the restatement discussed above, total units sold increased by one percent and average selling price decreased by two percent when compared to the first six months of 2002.
+The decrease in average selling price was primarily due to price declines associated with the downtum in the semiconductor and PLD markets.
 Although selling prices of mature products generally decline over time, this decline is at times offset by higher selling prices of new products.
 Our ability to achieve revenue growth is in large part dependent on the continued development, introduction and market acceptance of new products.
 See "Factors Affecting Future Results."